Dissipation-induced topological insulators: A no-go theorem and a recipe: Recipe

-One possibility is to forgo finite range, and be content with $h^\mathrm{ref}_{\mu\mu^\prime}(\mathbf{i}-\mathbf{i}^\prime)$, and hence $\gamma^\mathrm{out}_{\mu\mu^\prime}(\mathbf{i}-\mathbf{i}^\prime)$ which decay rapidly with $\|\mathbf{i}-\mathbf{i}^\prime\|$.
-An exponential decay is easy to achieve: one may replace the Hamiltonian by a projector into the bands $\lambda \ge 2$, which, due to the gap in the original Hamiltonian, will have exponentially-decaying matrix elements in real space~\cite{schnyder08a,schnyder08b,kitaev09,ryu10}.
-In fact, even faster decay is possible, as is exemplified by the Kapit-Mueller Hamiltonian~\cite{kapit10}, which is characterized by matrix elements decaying exponentially with the \emph{square} of the distance and leads to a lowest flat band with nonzero Chern number (in fact, I am not aware on any bound on the rate of decay, except that $h^\mathrm{ref}_{\mu\mu^\prime}(\mathbf{i}-\mathbf{i}^\prime)$ cannot have finite support).
+One possibility is to forgo finite range and content ourselves with locality, that is, $h^\mathrm{ref}_{\mu\mu^\prime}(\mathbf{i}-\mathbf{i}^\prime)$, and hence $\gamma^\mathrm{out}_{\mu\mu^\prime}(\mathbf{i}-\mathbf{i}^\prime)$, which decay rapidly with $\|\mathbf{i}-\mathbf{i}^\prime\|$.
+An exponential decay is easily seen to be sufficient: One may replace the Hamiltonian by a projector onto the bands $\lambda \ge 2$, which, due to the gap in the original Hamiltonian, will have exponentially-decaying matrix elements in real space~\cite{kitaev06,ringel11,yin19}.
+In fact, even faster decay is possible, as is exemplified by the Kapit-Mueller Hamiltonian~\cite{kapit10}, which is characterized by matrix elements decaying exponentially with the \emph{square} of the distance, and leads to a lowest flat band with nonzero Chern number.
+In fact, I am not aware on any bound on the rate of decay, except that $h^\mathrm{ref}_{\mu\mu^\prime}(\mathbf{i}-\mathbf{i}^\prime)$ cannot have finite support (finite range).
 This is to be contrasted with the corresponding Wannier functions, which can only decay algebraically with distance for a band with nonzero Chern number~\cite{thouless84,thonhauser06,brouder07}.